liuzy0708/CFD-Datasets/README.md

 **The description of parameters:**

-- chip: Data collection channel
+- *chip*: Data collection channel
-- wave: Collected vibration signal
+- *wave*: Collected vibration signal

 The equipment is supported by *Guangdong Province Key Laboratory for petrochemical equipment fault diagnosis*.